wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 tokenStore.removeAllLocalTokens()
 ```

-Note that removing tokens locally on watch device has no effect on the same tokens stored on iPhone.
+Note that removing tokens locally on a watch device does not affect the same tokens stored on an iPhone.

 ### Removing Token From iPhone

-The token store available on watchOS exposes `removeAccessToken()` method, but the implementation always returns `PowerAuthErrorCode.invalidToken` error.
+The token store available on watchOS exposes the `removeAccessToken()` method, but the implementation always returns the `PowerAuthErrorCode.invalidToken` error.
 This kind of operation is not supported.

 ## Common SDK Tasks

 ### Error Handling

-You can follow the same practices as for iOS SDK because Watch SDK codebase is sharing the same error constants with a full PowerAuth SDK for iOS.
+You can follow the same practices as for iOS SDK because the Watch SDK codebase shares the same error constants with a full PowerAuth SDK for iOS.

 ### Debug Build Detection

 It is sometimes useful to switch Watch SDK to a DEBUG build configuration, to get more logs from the library:

 - **CocoaPods:** we currently don't provide DEBUG pod.
 This will be resolved in some future versions of Watch SDK.
-- **Manual installation:** Xcode is matching build configuration across all nested projects, so you usually don't need to care about the configuration switching.
+- **Manual installation:** Xcode matches build configuration across all nested projects, so you usually don't need to care about the configuration switching.

-The DEBUG build is usually helpful during the application development, but on other side, it's highly unwanted in production applications.
-For this purpose, the `PowerAuthSystem.isInDebug()` method provides an information, whether the PowerAuth for watchOS library was compiled in DEBUG configuration.
+The DEBUG build is usually helpful during the application development, but on the other side, it's highly unwanted in production applications.
+For this purpose, the `PowerAuthSystem.isInDebug()` method provides information on whether the PowerAuth for the watchOS library was compiled in the DEBUG configuration.
 It is a good practice to check this flag and crash the process when the production application is linked against the DEBUG library:

 ```swift
 #if YOUR_APPSTORE_BUILD_FLAG